dcos/dcos-e2e/BACKENDS.md

 This is the default.
 See Docker > Preferences > File Sharing.

+#### Clock sync errors

+On various platforms, the clock can get out of sync between the host machine and Docker containers.
+This is particularly problematic if using `check_time: true` in the DC/OS configuration.
+To work around this, run `docker run --rm --privileged alpine hwclock -s`.

 ## Using existing nodes

 It is possible to use existing nodes on any platform with DC/OS E2E.